risk-first/website/menagerie/Software-Dependency-Risk.md

 The interface of a system expands when you ask it to do a wide variety of things.
 An easy-to-use drill does one thing well: it turns drill-bits at useful levels of torque for drilling holes and sinking screws.
 But if you wanted it to also operate as a lathe, a sander or a strimmer (all basically mechanical things going round) you would have to sacrifice the ergonomic simplicity for a more complex interface, probably including adapters, extensions, handles and so on.

 So, we now have two types of complexity:
- - The inner complexity of the tool (how it works internally, it's own [Kolmogorov Complexity]).
+ - The inner complexity of the tool (how it works internally, it's own [Kolmogorov Complexity](Complexity-Risk#Kolmogorov-Complexity)).
- - The complexity of the interface that we need to understand to make the tool work (the [Kolmogorov Complexity] we need to make it work for us).
+ - The complexity of the instructions that we need to write to make the tool work (the interface [Kolmogorov Complexity](Complexity-Risk#Kolmogorov-Complexity)).

 ## Types Of Software Dependencies